KTNVS/WinDirector/README.md

 # WinDirector
-A Windows Library to ease the process of doing cool windows stuff.
+A Windows Library to ease the process of doing Windows specific functionality in C#.